Ruin Lust: Guide To Hadrian's Villa Adriana in Tivoli Italy

 The moat is ringed with columns.
 Access to the island was via two retractable wooden drawbridges invented by Hadrian himself, though you now see a brick bridge.
 The dimensions of the theater are precisely the same as the Pantheon, which Hadrian also built.

 It's unclear what the precise purpose of this structure was and historians offer different theories.
 But it appeared to be for the emperor's personal use, a "retreat within a retreat" where Hadrian escaped with Antinous.
+Here's an excellent video tour and analysis of the Maritime Theater.

 columns stretching around the theater's moat